-Other industrial uses and rural uses are not envisaged in the Major Centre Frame Zone.
+Other industrial uses and rural uses are not envisaged in the major centre frame.

 Core

 The core accommodates the highest order mixed use centre activities providing a mix of commercial, business, professional, community, entertainment, retail and high density residential activities.
 The core is the most intense urban setting and is capable of servicing the whole UDA.